Warkworth, New Zealand: Lime and concrete works

 John Sullivan began Warkworth's first roche lime production in 1849.
+Combes & Daldy were the first to produce limestone commercially, with advertisements for limestone dating back to 1850.
 John Southgate established a second limeworks at a site further downstream in 1857, selling it to Nathaniel Wilson in 1864.

 Wilson became interested in cement in 1883 and formed the Wilsons Cement Works in 1884 with his brothers John and James.
 The site became the first portland cement manufacturing works in the Southern Hemisphere.
 The company built the Warkworth Bridge in 1899.

-By 1910, the cement company had become one of the major employers in Warkworth.
-In 1918, it amalgamated with the New Zealand Portland Cement Company, who were based in Motu Matakohe – Limestone Island in Whangārei, and the operation was gradually moved to Whangārei, eventually closing entirely in 1929.
-Ruins remain and the mine is a popular local freshwater swimming hole.
+By 1910 the cement company had become one of the major employers in Warkworth.
+In 1918 it amalgamated with the New Zealand Portland Cement Company who were based in and the operation was gradually moved to Whangārei, eventually closing entirely in 1929.
+A separate limestone quarry to the northeast of Warkworth is still operational.